CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

 reproduction
 -----------------

-  .. py:class:: DefaultReproduction(config, reporters, stagnation)

 Handles creation of genomes, either from scratch or by sexual or asexual reproduction from parents.
-Implements the default NEAT-python reproduction
-    scheme: explicit fitness sharing with fixed-time species stagnation.
 For class requirements, see :ref:`reproduction-interface-label`.
+Implements the default NEAT-python reproduction scheme: explicit fitness sharing with fixed-time species stagnation.

+  .. py:class:: DefaultReproduction(config, reporters, stagnation)

+    Implements the default NEAT-python reproduction scheme: explicit fitness sharing with fixed-time species stagnation.
+TODO: Provide some sort of optional cross-species performance criteria, which are then used to control stagnation and possibly the mutation rate configuration.
+This scheme should be adaptive so that species do not evolve to become "cautious" and only make very slow progress.

-    :param dict config: Configuration object, in this implementation a dictionary.
+    :param dict config: Configuration object, in this implementation a :py:class:`config.DefaultClassConfig` :datamodel:`instance <index-48>`.
     :param object reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` object.
     :param object stagnation: A :py:class:`DefaultStagnation <stagnation.DefaultStagnation>` object - the current code partially depends on internals of this class (a TODO is noted to correct this).

     .. py:classmethod:: parse_config(param_dict)

       Required interface method.
-Provides defaults for :index:`elitism`, :index:`survival_threshold`, and :index:`min_species_size` parameters and updates them from the :ref:`configuration file <reproduction-config-label>`.
-TODO: Use a separate configuration class, for consistency with other types
+Provides defaults for :index:`elitism`, :index:`survival_threshold`, and :index:`min_species_size` parameters and updates them from the :ref:`configuration file <reproduction-config-label>`, in this implementation using :py:class:`config.DefaultClassConfig`.
-      (done in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch).

       :param dict param_dict: Dictionary of parameters from configuration file.
-      :return: Configuration object; considered opaque by rest of code, so current type returned is not required for interface.
+      :return: Reproduction configuration object; considered opaque by rest of code, so current type returned is not required for interface.
-      :rtype: dict
+      :rtype: DefaultClassConfig :datamodel:`instance <index-48>`

+      .. versionchanged:: 0.91-config_work
+        Configuration changed to use DefaultClassConfig instead of a dictionary.

-    .. py:classmethod:: write_config(f, param_dict)
+    .. py:classmethod:: write_config(f, config)

       Required interface method.
-Saves ``elitism`` and ``survival_threshold`` (but not ``min_species_size``) parameters to new config file.
-(Inconsistency re ``min_species_size`` fixed in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch.)
+Saves configuration parameters to a new config file, in this implementation via :py:meth:`config.DefaultClassConfig.save`.

       :param f: File object to write to.
       :type f: :pygloss:`file <file-object>`
-      :param dict param_dict: Dictionary of current parameters in this implementation; more generally, reproduction config object.
+      :param config: Reproduction config object; considered opaque by rest of code, so current type is not required for interface.
+      :type config: :py:class:`config.DefaultClassConfig` :datamodel:`instance <index-48>`

+      .. versionchanged:: 0.91-config_work
+        Configuration changed to use DefaultClassConfig instead of a dictionary.

     .. index:: genome